FAQs

 Women for Women International currently operates in Afghanistan, the Democratic Republic of the Congo, Iraq, Nigeria, Rwanda, and South Sudan.
 Kosovo and Bosnia and Herzegovina have successfully transitioned to local affiliates.
 Women for Women International also has worked in Bangladesh, Croatia and Pakistan.

-Why does Women for Women International have a sponsorship programme in some countries and not in others?
+Why does Women for Women International have a Stand With Her programme in some countries and not in others?

 Women for Women International's work is currently focused in eight conflict and post-conflict countries around the world, including Afghanistan, the Democratic Republic of Congo, Nigeria, Rwanda, South Sudan, Bosnia and Herzegovina, Kosovo, and Iraq.
-We currently match sponsors to programme participants in Afghanistan, the Democratic Republic of the Congo, Iraq Nigeria, and Rwanda.
+We currently match Stand With Her supporters to programme participants in Afghanistan, the Democratic Republic of the Congo, Iraq Nigeria, and Rwanda.

 Are women put at risk by participating in Women for Women International's programmes?